 Entity means sole proprietorship, for-profit or nonprofit corporation, limited liability company, limited liability partnership, general or limited partnership or other organization.

-Financial Interest. means an economic benefit, directly or indirectly, from any transaction, agreement, compensation agreement, including direct or indirect remuneration as well as gifts or favors that are not insubstantial or other arrangement involving the DMA.
+Financial Interest means an economic benefit, directly or indirectly, from any transaction, agreement, compensation agreement, including direct or indirect remuneration as well as gifts or favors that are not insubstantial or other arrangement involving the DMA.

 Grant or other assistance means awards, prizes, cash allocations, stipends, scholarships, fellowships, research grants, and similar payments and distributions made by the organization during the tax year.
 It does not include salaries or other compensation to employees.